lucarossi9/in-context-learning/README.md

 * [Credits](#credits)

 ## General info
 This repository contains the code for the "in-context learning regression" project.
 It allows you to evaluate our trained models, reproduce our results and train new models.
+As an example, you can replicate the plot investigating the closeness of the posterior mean-based estimator and Transformer.
 ![](OLS-random-mean.png)

 ## Setup